-So, let’s talk tiny bathrooms… you know, those spaces where you’re practically bumping elbows with the walls while brushing your teeth.
-I get it—choosing the right vanity in such a space can feel like solving a puzzle.
-But don’t worry, I’ve been there, done that, and I’m here to make your life a little easier (and your bathroom a lot more stylish).
+So, let's discuss small bathrooms… aka those spaces in which you're pretty much bumping elbows with the walls as you're brushing your teeth.
+I can see — selecting the perfect vanity in such a space can seem at times like putting together a puzzle.
+But fear not, I have been there, done that and am here to smooth things over for you (and make your bathroom a hundred times more stylish).

-Let’s dig into some tips, tricks, and considerations to help you pick the perfect vanity for your small bathroom space.
+Here are some tips, tricks and things to consider to help you find the perfect vanity for your small bathroom space.

 Step 1: Measure (Then Measure Again)